alexyuly/chil/README.md

 Traditional object-oriented systems organize components in classes, which expose methods for objects to use to invoke some action or retrieve data.
 Classes may extend other classes by overriding their methods, and therefore they are overriding their behavior.
 This approach prioritizes control flow over data flow, resulting in lots of flexibility over controlling the particular low-level operations of CPU and memory, and not much flexibility over manipulating the flow of information, i.e. inputs and outputs.

 In contrast to classes, chil objects are instances of ***components***, which are contracts of communication between instances of other types of components.
 Low-level operations are strictly delegated to "leaf components", which are components at the lowest level of abstraction which construct no other objects and whose behavior is derived from some relatively low-level code such as JavaScript.
+(It could even be C, if you love pain and need more performance.)

 #### Hierarchy

 Traditional object-oriented systems implement some form of communication hierarchy through keywords like "public" and "private".
 Each object is restricted from calling certain methods, but there is no specific contract between each pair of object and method.
 Any object may unpredictably call any available method it references (and references themselves may be freely kept and passed around), at any time and place in code, resulting in couplings and complexity.

 In chil, object containment is defined by a directed, rooted tree.
 That is, there is a strict parent/child relationship between component types: If component A constructs an instance of component B, then component B *must not* construct an instance of component A, or the chil compiler throws an error, since a cycle in type relationships would result in infinite recursion.
 Since all object construction happens synchronously at compile time, recursion in construction of objects is not possible.
-This limitation is actually a strength, because it makes system behavior more predictable.
+This apparent limitation is actually a strength, because it makes system behavior more predictable.

 #### Information

 Traditional object-oriented systems typically use "getters" and "setters" to read and write data.
 A chil object never reads or mutates another object's data.
 Instead, it informs its listeners of some message and does not ever receive responses.
 An object may only listen to messages from its siblings or parent, as defined by the component within which it is constructed.
 Once a component receives a message, it decides what actions to take.
 This kind of rigorous single-directional data flow makes 100% component decoupling possible.
 Components communicate by expressing information, rather than fetching or controlling information in another component.
 This reactive, asynchronous approach facilitates ***automation*** (instead of fetching) and ***encapsulation*** (instead of controlling).
 Automation and encapsulation outrank all other concepts for their importance in high-level software systems design.

+## Principles

+### Isolation of algorithms

+As a language, chil aims to isolate algorithms to the lowest possible level of abstraction, relying on pure data flow for high level processing, in the form of objects expressed as compositions of other objects.
+This results in a paradigm shift from thinking about "how" components interact with each other, to "what" is the contract between components, with the matter of low-level operations left to combination of a native runtime and accessory modules.

 ## Specification

 ### Use of YAML

 Chil code conforms to the [YAML 1.2 spec](http://yaml.org/spec/1.2/spec.html).
-Chil code is not algorithmic.
-It is a data structure, which is consumed by the chil runtime engine to produce a deterministic result based on a constant set of abstractions.
-User-facing data flows through chil code, which itself is expressed as data, which flows through the chil runtime.
 YAML is well-suited to a language that is expressed purely as data.
-Chil code functions as a schema for parsing by the chil runtime, which is itself a universal algorithm for any kind of computation.

 ### Components